Zoom vs Skype: which is best for small businesses?

 Then COVID-19 happened, and web conferencing became a necessity for businesses.
 Companies around the world have been forced to restrict their operations to a home environment, and software enabling remote communication has come into its own.
 But when it comes to choosing the best video conferencing provider, there are always two that prove popular – it became a game of Zoom vs Skype.

-And it’s easy to see why.
 Zoom and Skype each offer free video calling, come with a litany of features, and are particularly easy to use.
 But dig a little deeper, and key differences begin to emerge…

 Established in 2003, Skype is a name synonymous with video calling.
 It was acquired by Microsoft in 2011, which has since merged Skype’s previously differentiated offerings for individuals and businesses into a single package, in order to focus on marketing its new conferencing software Microsoft Teams.

 Zoom came along in 2011, and by 2017 had a valuation of one billion dollars.
 Since then, it’s gone from strength to strength, with COVID-19 restrictions contributing to Zoom’s current daily usership of over 300 million.

 It’s the classic story of the wily, established veteran vs the cheeky, innovative challenger.
 So how do they stack up?

 |Cost||Free version available.
 Paid plans start at £11.99 per host, per month||Free for Skype-to-Skype calls.
 International calls start at £2.40 per month (to the US)|

 |Maximum number of participants||100 (free version), up to 1,000 (Enterprise plan)||50|

 |Supported devices||Android, iOS, macOS, Windows 10, Linux (including Ubuntu), Blackberry||Windows, Mac, various web browsers|